Strengths-Based Teaching Guidelines

 What are the benefits of being part of this project?

-There may be no direct benefit to you from participating in this research, but we hope that the results will support teachers in STEAM related areas to implement the strength-based practice when teaching students on the autism spectrum in high school.
+There may be no direct benefit to you from participating in this research, but we hope that the results will support teachers in STEAM-related areas to apply the strength-based practise when teaching students on the autism spectrum in high school.
 It will enable high students on the autism spectrum to use their strengths and interests to build academic and social skills, enhance their self-determination through collaboration with their peers and teachers.
 There is no cost to you participating in this project, and you will not be paid for participating in this project.

 If you are interested or would like more information, please contact: